 If you run into a playback issue with one video on YouTube, try playing another one.
-If it takes longer to load the page or the video buffers for longer than seems normal, go to another app, or simply run a Google search to check if your internet connection is stable.
-If nothing loads, restart your router or contact your internet service provider to investigate the issue further.
+If it takes longer to load the page or the video buffers for longer than seems normal, you may have a connection issue.

 Clear YouTube Cache